-Disney parks, films outperform as streaming costs stay under budget
+'Lion King' lifts Disney earnings as streaming costs stay under budget

-(Reuters) - Walt Disney Co’s (DIS.N) theme parks and a remake of “The Lion King” boosted quarterly earnings past Wall Street targets on Thursday as costs came in lower than expected for its big plunge into streaming entertainment.
+(Reuters) - Walt Disney Co’s (DIS.N) popular theme parks and a remake of “The Lion King” pushed earnings past Wall Street targets on Thursday, and the company spent less than it had projected on its big plunge into streaming entertainment.

 Shares of Disney rose more than 5% to $140.77 in after-hours trading.

-Disney is trying to transition from a cable TV leader to a powerhouse in the streaming video market dominated by Netflix Inc (NFLX.O).
-Its family-friendly digital entertainment service, Disney+, is set to debut on Tuesday.
-Subscribers can access the programming through Apple Inc (AAPL.O), Alphabet Inc’s (GOOGL.O) Google, Microsoft Corp (MSFT.O), Sony Corp (6758.T) and Roku Inc (ROKU.O).
+Disney is trying to transition from a cable TV leader to a powerhouse in the crowded streaming video market dominated by Netflix Inc (NFLX.O).
+The family-friendly digital entertainment service, Disney+, is set to debut on Tuesday.

-Disney+ will launch in western Europe, including the United Kingdom, on March 31.

 Excluding certain items, Disney earned $1.07 per share for the quarter that ended in September, above average analyst estimates of 95 cents per share, according to IBES data from Refinitiv.

+Disney+ will initially stream in the United States, Canada and the Netherlands.
+On Nov.
+19, it will debut in Australia and New Zealand, followed by several countries in western Europe on March 31, Chief Executive Bob Iger said.

+“We’re making a huge statement about the future of media and entertainment and our continued ability to thrive in this new era,” Iger told analysts on a conference call.

-Disney Chief Executive Bob Iger said the company had reached a deal to have Disney+ distributed on Amazon.com Inc’s (AMZN.O) Fire TV devices as well as Samsung Electronics Co Ltd (005930.KS) and LG Electronics Inc (066570.KS) devices.
+The Disney+ app will be accessible via a wide range of smart TVs, mobile phones and streaming devices, including Amazon.com Inc’s (AMZN.O) Fire TV devices and Samsung Electronics Co Ltd (005930.KS) and LG Electronics Inc (066570.KS) products, Iger said.

-Investments to build streaming media services increased form a year earlier.
-The direct-to-consumer and international unit reported an operating loss of $740 million from July through September, up from $340 million the previous year, but less than the $900 million that Disney had forecast.
+Disney’s direct-to-consumer and international unit, which also includes ESPN+ and Hulu, reported an operating loss of $740 million from July through September, up from $340 million the previous year, but less than the $900 million that Disney had forecast.

-Disney+ will offer a deep library of TV shows and movies from Disney, Pixar Animation, Marvel Studios, the “Star Wars” franchise and the National Geographic Channel, plus original programming such as a new “High School Musical” series and a remake of “Lady and the Tramp.”
+Seeking a broad audience of all ages, Disney+ will offer a deep library of TV shows and movies from Disney, Pixar Animation, Marvel Studios, the “Star Wars” franchise and the National Geographic Channel, plus original programming such as a new “High School Musical” series and a remake of “Lady and the Tramp.”
 It will cost $7 per month, less than the $13 for Netflix’s most popular plan.

-The offering is a cornerstone of a major shift in Disney’s strategy to capture audiences that have ditched cable and migrated online.
-The company also offers ESPN+, which streams sports not seen on the ESPN cable channel, and recently took full control of online video service Hulu.

-Hulu will become the official streaming home for Disney’s FX Networks starting in March, the company said.
+Edgier adult programming will go to Hulu, including shows from FX Networks starting in March, Iger said.
+FX on Hulu will feature every season of more than 40 FX original series spanning the past 17 years, such as “Fargo” and “American Horror Story.”

+Disney faces several competitors including a just-launched service from Apple Inc (AAPL.O) and offerings from AT&T Inc’s (T.N) WarnerMedia and Comcast Corp (CMCSA.O) next year.

 The movie studio benefited from remakes of “The Lion King” and “Aladdin” plus Pixar sequel “Toy Story 4.”
 Profit at the division jumped 79% to nearly $1.1 billion.